RobinStamer/Exalted-Characters/reechani.markdown

     3m      Sup    Secrets of Future Strife                : (MA) dice from JB converted to sux 5m1wp   Ref 1  Blade of the Battle Maiden              : Obvious, Scene, Add Starmetal Daiklave stats to MA attacks, or Starmetal stats to weapons

+####Thronw Shadow

+    1m      Dram   Sifu's Useful Fingers                   : Indef, make target a Shadow Finger, they get +MA to their MDV.
+Max 2E, know when they're attacked.